Laurentia Tan: 2012 Summer Paralympics

 On 2 September 2012, Tan won Singapore's first medal at the 2012 Summer Paralympics, a bronze in the dressage Individual Championship Test (class Ia).
 Riding on Ruben James 2, a gelding from Germany she had only known for ten months, she scored 73.650 percentage points.
 Two days later, on 4 September, she scored 79.000 in the Individual Freestyle Test (class Ia) which brought her a silver medal.
 Her wins brought her prizes of $50,000 (for her bronze medal) and $100,000 (silver) from the SNPC's Athletes Achievement Awards scheme, again leading to comments about the stark difference between the cash prizes that Olympic and Paralympic medallists receive.
 Twenty per cent of the prize money will be paid to the Singapore National Paralympic Council for training and development.
 For her achievements, Tan won The Straits Times newspaper's Star of the Month for September, and was conferred a Bintang Bakti Masyarakat (Public Service Star) by the President on 11 November 2012.

+2014 World Equestrian Games

+On 26 August 2014, Tan scored 74.552 percentage points at the 2014 World Equestrian Games (WEG), on her horse, Ruben James 2.
+Tan went on to win a bronze medal with her horse, Ruben Delight, and she scored around 75.087 percentage points.

+2018 World Equestrian Games

+On 20 September 2018, Tan won a silver medal in the Individual Championship grade I of the Federation Equestre Internationale (FEI) at the 2018 World Equestrian Games, with her horse Fuerst Sherlock.
+She would score around 73.750 percentage points.

+2020 Summer Paralympics

+On 27 August 2021, Tan took 5th place in the dressage Individual Championship Test at the 2020 Summer Paralympics, with her horse, Banestro.
+She scored 73.964 percentage points.
+She would go on to participate on the dressage Individual Freestyle Test at the Tokyo Equestrian Park on 30 August 2021, also getting 5th place and scoring around 75.060 percentage points.

+2022 World Para Dressage Championships

+On 10 August 2022, Tan took 4th place in the 2022 World Para Dressage Championships Individual Test (Grade Ia), on her horse, Hickstead.
+She scored around 73.678 percentage points.
+She would go on to also take 5th place in the Team Championship Test, scoring 73.429 percentage points.